grozdniyandy/bablo/README.md

    ```
    go run main.go -t <thread-count> https://example.com
    ```
+5. **Automation:** For automating this tool with others check - https://github.com/grozdniyandy/hackerlines

 ## Installation
 You can either check the "Usage" or download already compiled code from "releases".